BhushanDive/Number-Guesser/Readme.md

 I wanted to implement a leader board system but it seemed like an overkill for a Number Guessing game.

 -----------------------------------------------------------------------------------------------------
+## Technical
+### If you want to run this from source code
+1. Create a virtual enviornment and install `ttkbootstrap`
+2. Run the main.py file but make sure the game.py file is in same folder.

+Standalone Executable is Included in Release.